 The Comprehensive Spine Center consists of a truly integrated therapy team with professionals looking to assist in your rehabilitation following an injury or illness.
 Our team consists of medical doctors, chiropractors, acupuncturists, massage therapists, athletic trainers, counselors, and many others to ensure optimal recovery.

-Chiropractic therapy focuses on disorders of the musculoskeletal and nervous systems.
-The primary role of a chiropractor is to restore and maintain the health of the spine and the nervous system.
+Chiropractic therapy focuses on disorders of the musculoskeletal and nervous systems and they attain this by manipulation of the spinal segments.

 In acupuncture, very fine needles are inserted into the skin to stimulate specific points on the body.
-Acupuncture is used for the relief of pain, spasms and restore function.
+Acupuncture is used to relieve pain, spasm, and restore function.

 Neuromuscular exercises are specific exercises to make nerves and muscles work together.
-The exercises specifically improve movement patterns that are inefficient after painful injuries, like auto accidents, work injuries, falls, sprains and fractures.
+They improve movement patterns that are inefficient after auto accidents, work injuries, falls, sprains and fractures.

 Transcranial Magnetic Stimulation - TMS